BIO + contact

 An artistic residence in Norway (Halsnoy Cloister, 2013) ignites a passion with the North.
 Iceland, then Scandinavia further fuels the flame, revealing a personal confrontation with an endless space, a passionate and brutal encounter.
 NORDIC NOIR his fourth book was published in 2017 and selected as one of the most captivating photography book of the year by Mother Jones.

-Awarded the by Lucas Dolega and the Nikon Bozar Monography Serie Awards in 2015 for Prisons, Sébastien Van Malleghem leaves his mark in a tradition of photojournalists deeply attached to freedom of speech, to being involved in the field, and to taking an assertive stand.
+Awarded by The Belfius National Press Photography Award in 2019 for The Shame of the Sun, the Lucas Dolega & the Nikon Bozar Monography Serie Awards in 2015 for Prisons, Sébastien Van Malleghem leaves his mark in a tradition of photojournalists deeply attached to freedom of speech, to being involved in the field, and to taking an assertive stand.
 The author’s images have also been widely published, exhibited, and rewarded around the world.